-The advent of computers and the Internet has made the hobby of genealogy, or tracing one's ancestry, easier, faster and more organized.
-Computers are wonderful--until they fail--so even if you store all your family history on the computer, whether it is in a program you have purchased or an online database you have subscribed to, always keep a paper backup.
+The advent of computers and the internet has made the hobby of genealogy, or tracing one's ancestry, easier, faster and more organized.
+If you're looking into how to organize family tree information, computers are wonderful – until they fail.
+So even if you store all your family history on the computer, whether it is in a program you have purchased or an online database you have subscribed to, always keep a paper backup.

 Download and print paper forms off the Internet, or copy them from genealogy how-to books.